wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Prof. Michael Delli Carpini - for always taking time out of his extraordinarily busy schedule as the former Dean - to respond to every email no matter how trite, to have in-person meetings, and even go out for lunch!
 He has been a model to emulate when it comes to balancing an incredibly high level of intellect with administrative acumen and personal affability.
 I feel truly thankful for knowing him over the past several years.

-I would also like to thank Prof. Robert Hornik and Prof. Joe Cappella for
+I would also like to thank Prof. Robert Hornik, Prof. Joe Cappella, and Prof. Marwan Kraidy for being

 It would be remiss to not acknowledge the entire staff at the Annenberg school for being the silent heroes behind every dissertation.
-I owe a debt of gratitude to Joanne Murray for being who she is: the more I hear about the logistical and administrative travails of international graduate students in other programs and universities
+I owe a debt of gratitude to Joanne Murray for being who she is: the more I hear about the logistical and administrative travails of international graduate students in other programs and universities, the more I feel indebted to Joanne for being there to iron out all glitches that I have faced.